 Adventure-based therapy helps struggling young adults rediscover their passions and improve their physical and emotional well-beings.
 As young adults transition into adulthood, it is normal to feel overwhelmed by responsibilities and discouraged about one’s ability to succeed.
 Social bonding is often replaced by unstructured activities that contribute to higher rates of substance use, risky behaviors, and weaker future orientations.
-While many wilderness programs focus on hiking, camping, and outdoor skills, blueFire PulsaR offers a variety of outdoor adventure activities in Southern Idaho from the Sawtooth Mountains to the Sage Desert to the Snake River.
+While many wilderness programs focus on hiking, camping, and outdoor skills, blueFire PulsaR offers a variety of outdoor adventure activities in Southern Idaho.

 Fostering Connection with Nature